Brunei aims to slash carbon emissions by 20% in next 10 years - The Scoop

 Between 2015 and 2018, Brunei’s greenhouse gas emissions declined at a pace of approximately four percent per year due to the reduction of venting and flaring in the oil and gas industry.

-However, with an increase in industrial activity driven by Hengyi’s petrochemical complex on Pulau Muara Besar — the country’s largest FDI project and main driver of economic growth — emissions are projected to grow at a rate of 4.9 percent annually.
+However, with the opening of the Hengyi’s petrochemical complex in late 2019 — the country’s largest FDI project and main driver of economic growth — emissions are projected to grow at a rate of 4.9 percent annually.

 How has Brunei been impacted by climate change?